What Causes Dry Eye?

 - Menopause – When undergoing menopause, the body produces less progesterone, estrogen, and androgens.
 The latest research indicates that androgens directly affect the delicate balance of tear production, meaning that fewer androgens will result in fewer tears.

 Managing dry eye syndrome in menopausal women requires a customized treatment plan.
-Contact us today to book an appointment with Dr. Anderson, Dr. Ferenczhalmy, Dr. Denton, Dr. Royster, Dr. Vilhauer, and Dr. Humphreys, who will provide you with the most effective treatment for your specific case of dry eye.
+Contact us today to request an appointment with Dr. Anderson, Dr. Ferenczhalmy, Dr. Denton, Dr. Royster, Dr. Vilhauer, and Dr. Humphreys, who will provide you with the most effective treatment for your specific case of dry eye.

 Seasonal changes — particularly in the spring, summer, and fall— cause there to be a high amount of pollens and allergens in the air.
 Certain people develop an autoimmune response to these allergens, often resulting in ocular inflammation and dry eyes.